sushantcodess/100-Days-of-Code/README.md

 ## Goals of this Challenge
-Consistency: Code for a minimum of one hour every day.
+Consistency : Code for a minimum of one hour every day.

-Learning: Explore, learn and master new concepts.
+Learning : Explore, learn and master new concepts.

-Projects: Work on personal or collaborative projects that will give practical guide to applications of the language while also build my portfolio simultaneously.
+Projects : Work on personal or collaborative projects that will give practical guide to applications of the language while also build my portfolio simultaneously.

-Document Progress: Update the log file with daily progress, learnings, challenges, and achievements.
+Document Progress : Update the log file with daily progress, learnings, challenges, and achievements.

 ## Log

 ### Day 1
 I learned about the basic Python functions like ‘print’, ‘input’ and Datatypes.

 Created a simple project that can generate band names based on user's input.

 Link to work: DAY 1

 ### Day 2
 I learned about the Python functions such as round and learnt more about datatypes like float, Boolean, etc.

 Created a Tip Calculator as a project which can split the bill equally among a group of people.

 Link to work: DAY 2